Published On: Apr 02 2013 06:57:21 PM EDTUpdated On: Apr 04 2015 02:00:00 AM EDT

 1976: The political-thriller "All the President's Men," starring Robert Redford and Dustin Hoffman, premieres in Washington, D.C.
 The movie, based on the 1974 non-fiction book of the same name by Bob Woodward and Carl Bernstein, the two journalists investigating the Watergate scandal for The Washington Post, won four Academy Awards, including wins for its screenplay and supporting actor Jason Robards, and was nominated for four more Oscars, including Best Picture and Best Director.

-1975: Microsoft is founded as a partnership between Bill Gates and Paul Allen in Albuquerque, N.M.
+1975: Microsoft is founded as a partnership between Bill Gates and Paul Allen in Albuquerque, New Mexico.
 The two are seen here in 1981.

 1974: Hank Aaron of the Atlanta Braves ties Babe Ruth's career home run record by hitting his 714th homer in Cincinnati.
 He would break Ruth's record four days later and end his career following the 1976 season with 755 career home runs.

-1973: Illusionist David Blaine, who became famous as a performer of street and close-up magic and is best known for his high-profile feats of endurance, including setting and breaking several world records, is born David Blaine White in Brooklyn, N.Y.
+1973: Illusionist David Blaine, who became famous as a performer of street and close-up magic and is best known for his high-profile feats of endurance, including setting and breaking several world records, is born David Blaine White in Brooklyn, New York.

 1973: In the last of 54 "Operation Homecoming" flights out of Hanoi, North Vietnam, a C-141 transport flies the last group of POWs released by North Vietnam home.